Golden Retriever

 The right food

-Since the Golden Retriever has a long, dense coat, you should take enough time for the coat care.
-For this purpose, it is best to take a brush and comb the coat regularly so that it does not become matted and retains its beautiful shine.
-In addition, dead hairs are loosened and the undercoat is combed through.
-If the dog's coat changes in the summer, then you have to comb it every day.
-Otherwise, it is enough if you brush him once a week.
+As the Golden Retriever has a long and thick coat, you should take enough time to groom it.
+It is best to comb the coat regularly with a brush so that it does not become matted and retains its beautiful shine.
+This also removes dead hair and combs the undercoat.
+When the coat changes in summer, you need to comb your dog every day.
+Otherwise, brushing once a week is sufficient.

 Suitable accessories

-Keeping a dog requires a wide variety of accessories.
-The basic equipment includes, first of all, a thick, sturdy collar as well as a Fixed leash.
-Here you can choose a classic leather or fabric leash or one with retraction mechanism.
-Please pay attention to the specified weight to guarantee the tensile strength.
-Alternatively you can also use a Dog harness use
+Various accessories are required to keep a dog.
+The basic equipment includes a thick, sturdy collar and a strong lead.
+You can choose between a classic leather or fabric lead or a lead with a retractable mechanism.
+Pay attention to the specified weight so that the tear resistance is guaranteed.
+Alternatively, you can also use a dog harness.

-In addition, you can still give your dog a Flea collar to protect him from flea infestation.
-At home, your Golden Retriever should have a basket with a blanket so that he has a permanent place.
-Use different grooming utensils like Brush, comb and nap glove.
-This serves to massage your dog and stimulate blood circulation.
+You can also put a flea collar on your dog to protect him from flea infestation.
+At home, your Golden Retriever should have a basket with a blanket so that it has a fixed place to rest.
+Use various grooming utensils such as a brush, a comb and a pimple glove.
+You can use these to massage your dog and stimulate his blood circulation.
+It also strengthens the bond between you.

-It is also a good idea to give yourself a Tick Pliers to be able to remove ticks quickly if necessary.
-Your dog also needs its own Eating and drinking bowl, which should preferably be non-slip.
+It is also advisable to purchase tick tweezers so that ticks can be removed quickly if necessary.
+Your dog also needs its own food and water bowl, which should ideally be non-slip.

-In addition, you should toy like a rope or a ball to keep your dog busy.
-Treats should always be on hand as a reward.
-A chew bone. also supports dental health.
-To emphasize your command, you can also get a dog whistle to buy.
-If you take your dog in the car, then he needs a special seat belt for this.
-Equally important is a Dog gate, so that he can not jump out of the trunk.
+You should also get toys such as a rope or a ball to keep your dog occupied.
+Treats should always be to hand as a reward.
+A chew bone also promotes healthy teeth.
+You can also buy a dog whistle to emphasize your commands.
+If you take your dog with you in the car, he will need a special seat belt.
+It is also important to have a dog gate so that he cannot jump out of the trunk.

 Origin & History

-The origin of the Golden Retriever is clearly traceable.
-So, this breed was bred by the 1st Lord Tweedmouth in the last century.
-This is where his dog "Nous" came from.
-He was preceded by an original breed from Newfoundland, which existed about 500 years ago.
-It was followed over the years by further breeding with breeds such as the Tweed Water Spaniel, a black retriever, as well as the Irish Setter and a sand-colored bloodhound.
+The origins of the Golden Retriever can be clearly traced back.
+This breed was bred in the last century by the 1st Lord Tweedmouth.
+His dog "Nous" emerged from this.
+It was preceded by an original breed from Newfoundland that existed around 500 years ago.
+Over the years, breeds such as the Tweed Water Spaniel, a black retriever, the Irish Setter and a sand-colored bloodhound were crossed.

-For this purpose, the dogs "Belle", "Crocus", "Ada", "Cowslip" and "Primrose" were crossed.
-An ancestor of the Golden Retriever is also the St. John's dog.
-The Golden Retriever was first registered in the Stud Book in 1913 under the name Flat-coated Retriever.
+The dogs "Belle", "Crocus", "Ada", "Cowslip" and "Primrose" were crossed for this purpose.
+The St. John's Dog is also an ancestor of the Golden Retriever.
+The Golden Retriever was first registered in the stud book in 1913 under the name Flat-coated Retriever.
 The Kennel Club officially recognized the breed for the first time in 1913.
-It was characterized by its special swimming ability and had a good size to be easily transported by boat.
-In addition, this breed was particularly fetch happy.
+It was characterized by its special swimming ability and had a good size so that it could be easily transported by boat.
+This breed was also particularly fond of retrieving.

-These characteristics were maintained and further strengthened by breeding.
-The Golden Retriever experienced its boom in the early 80s, when he was often seen on TV in advertising and movies.
-Today, he is one of the most popular domestic dogs in Germany.
-This is also true for Scandinavia, Benelux and France.
+These characteristics were retained and even strengthened through breeding.
+The Golden Retriever experienced its boom at the beginning of the 1980s, when it was frequently seen in advertising and films.
+Today, it is one of the most popular pet dogs in Germany.
+The same applies to Scandinavia, Benelux and France.